 - Next to it is the display, same as it was on lab 8, but the register is in a component now.

-- Next to that is the halt LED, which comes on when the programs end.
+- Next to that is the halt LED, which turns on when the programs end.

-- In the top-right are the autograding outputs.
+- And finally are the autograding outputs.
 Like it says, don’t change them or move them.

 Eventually you will connect the rest of the CPU to these things through wires and tunnels.